cyb3erasad/beginners-project/README.md

-# 🐍 My Python Basic Projects Collection
+# 🐍 My Python Basic + Intermediate Projects Collection

-Welcome to my **Basic Projects Repository**! 🎯
+Welcome to my **Python Projects Repository**! 🎯
-This repository is a collection of beginner-friendly projects I’ve built while learning and practicing **Python programming**.
+This repository is a collection of beginner to intermediate-level projects I’ve built while learning and practicing **Python programming**.
-Each project is simple, easy to understand, and focuses on **core programming and logical thinking**.
+Each project is simple, logical, and helps strengthen my understanding of programming concepts.

 ---

 ## 🚀 Projects Included

 ### 1️⃣ Scientific Calculator (with Physics Formulas)
 A calculator that can perform: